Posts

 Image

 Another month, another recommendation of fine wine to guzzle whilst watching horror films.
 Whereas before, I'd always have a little 'wine of the month' piece on the sidebar of this here blog, that kind of fell by the wayside and I would generally forget to update it.
-OK, sometimes I’d over indulge and just forget to tell you about it, but rest assured I was always heavily ensconced in research… Hey, it’s important to know what wine will enhance your horror viewing pleasure.
+OK, sometimes I’d over indulge and just forget to tell you about the wine, but rest assured I was always heavily ensconced in research… Hey, it’s important to be able to pair wine with horror films.
 Certain wines go hand in hand with certain horror movies.
-This month’s batch of film reviews were lovingly brought to you in association with a 2008 vintage Gato Negro Merlot – a delicious, medium bodied wine from Chile.
+This month’s batch of film reviews were lovingly brought to you in association with a 2008 vintage merlot from Gato Negro – a delicious, medium bodied wine from Chile.
 With a bright red ruby colour and an aroma swirling with ripe, red berry fruits, this bottle goes down rather nicely with something directed by Mario Bava.
-Or chicken or pasta.
-The flavour is quite juicy and reminiscent of jammy fruit in springtime.
-Gato Negro is apparently one
+The juicy flavour is reminiscent of jammy fruit in springtime.
+Gato Negro is apparently one of the oldest brands from Chile and is p

 Random Creepy Moment #267,945 - Halloween IV: The Return of Michael Myers